Wedding Beauty Timeline: Your Bridal Prep Guide for the Big Day

 Get a Manicure and Pedicure

-From long-lasting gels, glittery nail art and more, you’ll want your nails in shape for your wedding and your honeymoon.
+From long-lasting gels, glittery nail art and more, you’ll want your nails in shape for your wedding and honeymoon.
 Book an appointment at the nail salon for a mani-pedi.

 Pack a Beauty Survival Kit